-1. Did you consider the self window concept?
-Share instances in your own experience where this has been true.
+Share instances from your own experience where this has been true.

-3. How does God's knowledge of your "dark" area affect your approach to Him?
+How does God's knowledge of your "dark" area affect your approach to God?

-Consider Jacob in the light of the above, particularly the occasion when he wrestled with God in Genesis 32.24, "So Jacob was left alone, and a man wrestled with him till daybreak.
+Consider Jacob in the light of the above, particularly the occasion when he wrestled with God (who was here called "a man") in Genesis 32.24, "So Jacob was left alone, and a man wrestled with him till daybreak.
 When the man saw that he could not overpower him, he touched the socket of Jacob's hip so that his hip was wrenched as he wrestled with the man."
-In Genesis 32.27 "The man asked him, 'What is your name?'
+In Genesis 32.27, "The man asked him, 'What is your name?'
 'Jacob,' he answered.
-Then the man said, “Your name will no longer be Jacob, but Israel, because you have struggled with God and with humans and have overcome."
+Then the man said, 'Your name will no longer be Jacob, but Israel, because you have struggled with God and with humans and have overcome.'"
 What is the importance of knowing someone's name?✞

-Some other interesting insights into what happens when people meet together have been brought out by Dr. Eric Berne (1910-1970 AD) the Canadian born psychiatrist in his book, "Games People Play" and by a host of his followers in the study of transactional analysis.
+Some other interesting insights into what happens when people meet together have been brought out by Dr. Eric Berne (1910-1970 AD) the Canadian born psychiatrist in his book, "Games People Play" and by a host of his followers in the study of the new science of "Transactional Analysis."
 While it tends on the one hand to be a cold search of the human soul, on the other hand it can enable us to see more clearly what happens to one person when addressing another.✞